 Want to read more about my PhD research?
 Find it below…

-Project title: Curiosity and Collecting in the English Country House: A Space of Female Enlightenment in Britain, 1680-1820
+Project title: Women’s Curiosity and Collecting in Britain 1680-1820: The English Country House as a Space of Female Enlightenment

 My research focusses on the collecting practices and educational activities of elite women within the eighteenth century British country house, and how they can be read as a reflection of and a stimulant to the Enlightenment.